rhomobile/rhomobile-docs/eb/en/edge/api/cardreader.md

 The encrypted data is supported only on the card readers that are configured for encryption.
 Since the encrypted data might contain unreadable characters sometimes it is recommended to use only JSON object method rather than JavaScript '%s' notation.

-##Examples

-###Basic Example

-The default card reader on the device is enabled when the index view is loaded.
-When a card is swiped the swipeEvent is called.

-###Connect to card reader

-Enable card reader and receive a callback when a card is swiped.
-<pre><code>:::javascript

-function cardreader_callback(params) {
-  alert("Received data from card reader: "+params["data"]);
-}

-function connect() {
-  Rho.CardReader.open(cardreader_callback);
-}

-</code></pre>

-###Set card reader properties

-There are two ways to use the card reader.
-One is to receive a callback when a card is swiped, the other is to have it simulate keypresses.
-See below for an example of this second option.
-<pre><code>:::javascript

-// Configure the MSR to output keystrokes instead of calling a function when a card is swiped
-// Note the absence of a callback parameter
-// Also, After emitting the keystrokes, automatically send a "Tab" keypress Rho.CardReader.autoTab = true;
-Rho.CardReader.open();

-Rho.CardReader.autoEnter = true;
-Rho.CardReader.open();

-</code></pre>